4Step/4Step.github.io/_posts/2016-06-24-mac-vs-windows.md

 I started writing this topic in notes (MAC), for easy editing.
 Below is the screenshot of the notes under progress.
 ![Mac Notes]({{ site.url }}/assets/Mac_over_windows.png)

+**5. Light Weight (& portability)**: Macbook pro weighs only about 4 pounds and the same configuration on pc laptops weighs about 8 pounds.
+This makes MacBook Pro more portable and convenient during travel and  remote work.
+I used 13” Elite Book for about 4 years (till it died last week) and a similar one for another 2 years before that.
+Back then the need was to have a lighter laptop that is easy to carry while commuting (on lightrail in Portland).
+The downside to it was less computation power (even with 12 GB RAM, it struggled to run more than 4 programs efficiently).
+Another downside is capturing screenshots for documentation was a challenge due to small screen size.
+Also it got a smaller hard-drive (120 GB) and that leaves with less than 10GB space.

+**6. Other reasons**:
+1. Dual configurations: MAC can run Windows (also popular opinion is MACs can run windows more efficiently than most PCs).
+2. Hard-drive: We can get up to 500 GB PCle harddrive which are not even available for Windows.
+3. Display: Well although not a productivity tool, the retina display offers stunning resolution than a standard HP monitor.

 ## Cross platform development